-- (1) In the event of the association being wound up, any surplus assets remaining after the payment of the association's liabilities shall be transferred to another organisation with similar objects to which income tax deductible gifts can be made, such organisation is to be determined by the committee at or before the winding up, and in default by application to the Supreme Court of New South Wales for determination. - (2) If the endorsement of the association as a deductible gift recipient is revoked, the following shall be transferred to another organisation to which income tax deductible gifts can be made any surplus: - (a) gifts of money or property for the principal purposes of the association, - (b) contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation, and - (c) money received by the organisation because of such gifts and contributions.
+- (1) In the event of the association being wound up, any surplus assets remaining after the payment of the association's liabilities shall be transferred to another organisation with similar objects, which is charitable at law and to which income tax deductible gifts can be made, such organisation is to be determined by the board at or before the winding up, and in default by application to the Supreme Court of New South Wales for determination. - (2) If the endorsement of the association as a deductible gift recipient is revoked, the following shall be transferred to another organisation with similar objects, which is charitable at law and to which income tax deductible gifts can be made any surplus: - (a) gifts of money or property for the principal purposes of the association, - (b) contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation, and - (c) money received by the organisation because of such gifts and contributions, - such organisation is to be determined by the board, and in default by application to the Supreme Court of New South Wales.